Back to: C#.NET Tutorials For Beginners and Professionals

 using System; using System.Runtime.InteropServices; namespace OptionalParameter { class Program { static void Main(string[] args) { ADDNumbers(10, 20); ADDNumbers(10, 20, new int[] { 30, 40, 50 }); Console.ReadLine(); } public static void ADDNumbers(int FN, int SN, [Optional] int[] restOfTheNumbers) { int result = FN + SN; // loop thru restOfTheNumbers only if it is not null otherwise // you will get a null reference exception if (restOfTheNumbers != null) { foreach (int i in restOfTheNumbers) { result += i; } } Console.WriteLine("Total = " + result.ToString()); } } }

-In the next article, I am going to discuss how to create and use Indexers in C#.
-Here, in this article, I try to explain how to make Optional Parameters in C# with some examples.
+In the next article, I am going to discuss How to Create and use Indexers in C# with Examples.
+Here, in this article, I try to explain How to Make Optional Parameters in C# with examples.
+And I hope you enjoy this How to Make Method Parameters Optional in C# with Examples article.